-Most of the estimated increases in discretionary spending would be required to fund the additional workload that would be imposed on the U.S. Trustees.
-These increases would be more than offset by changes in bankruptcy filing fees that would be recorded as offsetting collections under the bill.
-CBO estimates that implementing H.R.
-333 would result in a net reduction in discretionary costs of \$23 million over the 2002-2006 period.
+Most of the estimated increases in discretionary spending under S. 256 would be required to fund the additional workload that would be imposed on the U.S. Trustees.
+Those increases would be partially offset by changes in bankruptcy filing fees that would be recorded as offsetting collections under the bill.
+CBO estimates that implementing S. 256 would result in a net increase in discretionary costs of \$146 million over the 2006-2010 period.

 Means-Testing (Section 102).
 This section would establish a system of means-testing for determining a debtor's eligibility for relief under chapter 7.
-Under the means test, if the amount of debtor income remaining after certain expenses and other specified amounts are deducted from the debtor's current monthly income exceeds the threshold specified in section 102, then the debtor would be presumed ineligible for chapter 7 relief.
-A debtor who could not demonstrate "extraordinary circumstances," which would cause the expected disposable income to fall below the threshold, could file under other chapters of the bankruptcy code.
+Under the proposed means test, if the amount of debtor income remaining after certain expenses and other specified amounts are deducted from the debtor's current monthly income exceeds the threshold specified in section 102, then the debtor would be presumed ineligible for chapter 7 relief.
+A debtor who could not demonstrate "special circumstances," which would cause the expected disposable income to fall below the threshold, could file under other chapters of the bankruptcy code.

 Although the private trustees would be responsible for conducting the initial review of a debtor's income and expenses and filing the majority of motions for dismissal or conversion, CBO expects that the workload of the U.S. Trustees would increase under the means-testing provision.
-The U. S. Trustees would provide increased oversight of the work performed by the private trustees, file additional motions for dismissal or conversion, and take part in additional litigation that is expected to occur as the courts and debtors debate allowable expenses and other related issues.
-Although CBO cannot predict the amount of such litigation, we expect that, during the first few years following enactment of the bill, the amount of litigation could be significant, as parties test the new law's standards.
+The U.S. Trustees would provide increased oversight of the work performed by the private trustees, file additional motions for dismissal or conversion, and take part in additional litigation that is expected to occur as the courts and debtors debate allowable expenses and other related issues.
+Although CBO cannot predict the amount of such litigation, we expect that, during the first few years following enactment of the bill, the amount of litigation could be significant as parties test the new law's standards.
 In subsequent years, litigation could begin to subside as precedents are established.
-Based on information from the U.S. Trustees, CBO estimates that the U.S. Trustees would require 115 additional attorneys, paralegals, and analysts to address the increased workload.
-As a result, CBO estimates that implementing this provision would cost \$48 million over the next five years.
+Based on information from the U.S. Trustees, CBO estimates that the U.S. Trustees would require 200 additional attorneys, paralegals, and analysts to address the increased workload.
+As a result, CBO estimates that implementing this provision would cost \$150 million over the 2006-2010 period, assuming appropriation of the necessary funds.

-General Accounting Office (GAO), Small Business Administration (SBA), and U.S. Trustees Studies (Sections 103, 230, and 443).
-Section 103 would require the U.S. Trustees to conduct a study regarding the use of Internal Revenue Service expense standards for determining a debtor's current monthly expenses and the impact of these standards on debtors and bankruptcy courts.
-Section 230 would require GAO to conduct a study regarding the feasibility of requiring trustees to provide the Office of Child Support Enforcement information about outstanding child support obligations of debtors.
+Studies by the U.S. Trustees, Government Accountability Office (GAO), and Small Business Administration (SBA) (Sections 103, 205, 230, and 443).
+Section 103 would require the U.S. Trustees to conduct a study regarding the use of Internal Revenue Service expense standards for determining a debtor's current monthly expenses and the impact of those standards on debtors and bankruptcy courts.
+Section 230 would require GAO to conduct a study regarding the feasibility of requiring trustees to provide the Office of Child

+Support Enforcement information about outstanding child support obligations of debtors.
+Section 205 would require GAO to conduct a study on the treatment of consumers by creditors with respect to reaffirmation agreements.
 Section 443 would require the Administrator of SBA, in consultation with the Attorney General, the U.S. Trustees, and the AOUSC, to conduct a study on small business bankruptcy issues.

-Based on information from U.S. Trustees, GAO, SBA, CBO estimates that completing the necessary studies would cost up to \$1 million in 2002, and less than \$500,000 in 2003.
+Based on information from the U.S. Trustees, GAO, and SBA, CBO estimates that completing the necessary studies would cost about \$1 million in 2006 and less than \$500,000 in 2007, subject to the availability of appropriated funds.